aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPTX to DOTM conversion is a useful feature for Python developers who are looking to add a feature to their application.
+PPTX is a presentation format used by Microsoft PowerPoint, while DOTM is a template format used by Microsoft Word.
+Converting from one format to the other can be useful for a variety of reasons, such as creating a template for a presentation or making a presentation more compatible with other applications.

+<h2>How Aspose.Total Helps for PPTX to DOTM Conversion</h2>
-For a Python developer, who is trying to add a PPTX to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different formats.
+It can help automate the conversion process from PPTX to DOTM.
+The process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPTX file to PDF.
+After that, Microsoft Word Python API Aspose.Words for Python via .NET is used to save the created PDF into Microsoft Word as a DOTM format.
+This process is simple and efficient, and can be used to quickly and easily convert PPTX files to DOTM.

 {{% /blocks/products/pf/feature-page-summary %}}